bugzilla/bugzilla/docs/en/rst/installing/windows.rst

 Once the install has completed, log out and log in again to pick up the changes to the ``PATH`` environment variable.

-.. note:: These instructions are for 32-bit versions of Windows.
-If you are using a 64-bit version of Windows, you will need to install 32-bit Perl in order to install the 32-bit modules as described below.

-.. todo:: Is this still true?

 .. _windows-install-bzfiles:

 Bugzilla